mgmgst/labratory_mouse_home/README.md

 7. From the project folder, install packages using `pip install -r requirements.txt`
 8. Now environment is ready.
 9. تمام شما الان میتونید رو پروژه کار کنین

+### make mysql server for project

+1. run this comand in MYSQL database : `CREATE DATABASE alldatas;`

+2. run this comand in MYSQL database : `CREATE USER 'alldatas'@'localhost' IDENTIFIED BY 'test';`

+3. run this comand in MYSQL database : `GRANT ALL PRIVILEGES ON alldatas.* TO 'alldatas'@'localhost';`

+4. run this comand in MYSQL database : `DROP TABLE IF EXISTS ledstatus;`

+5. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE ledstatus (redled VARCHAR(30),whiteled VARCHAR(30) , yellowled VARCHAR(30) , timestamp  TIMESTAMP);`

+6. run this comand in MYSQL database : `DROP TABLE IF EXISTS relaystatus;`

+7. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE relaystatus (light VARCHAR(30),fanin VARCHAR(30) , fanout VARCHAR(30) , timestamp  TIMESTAMP);`

+8. run this comand in MYSQL database : `DROP TABLE IF EXISTS pirstatus;`

+9. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE pirstatus (motion VARCHAR(30), timestamp  TIMESTAMP);`

+10. run this comand in MYSQL database : `DROP TABLE IF EXISTS dhtstatus;`

+11. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE dhtstatus (hum VARCHAR(30),temp VARCHAR(30) , timestamp  TIMESTAMP);`